 Stay two nights at Rifugio Coldai and tackle the exhilarating via ferrata Degli Alleghesi to the summit of Monte Coldai.
 The whole trip takes 8 hours and will satisfy those who search for a little bit more adrenaline.

 Day 7: Rifugio Coldai to Rifugio Vazzoler

-A relatively short day distance wise, but it won’t fall short in the views department!
+A relatively short day distance-wise, but it won’t fall short in the views department!
 You will spend your day circling around the mighty Mount Civetta and its impressive north face.
-This was another one of my favourite days on Alta Via 1.
+This was another one of my favorite days on Alta Via 1.